Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## Additional Considerations

 Spatialpandas was the best overall solution explored here, and was what we ended up using for our client.
-Spatialpandas is an easy to install, pure python package.
+Spatialpandas is an easy to install, pure Python package.
 It makes heavy use of Numba for highly efficient spatial joins and bounding box queries.
 It’s also integrated nicely with Dask and the parquet file format.